Camera algorithms

 Camera stabilization for drones (digital gimbal)

-Compensates drones tilt and vibrations.
-Optimized for drones with IMU data rate ≥ 1kHz.
+Compensates for drone tilt and vibrations.
+Optimized for drones with an IMU data rate ≥ 1 kHz.
 Requires per-module factory calibration of lens distortions.

 Group 2626